bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

 release candidates._

-- [Core Lightning 24.11rc2][] is a release candidate for the next major version of this popular LN implementation.
+- [Core Lightning 24.11rc2][] is a release candidate for the next major version of this popular LN implementation. {% assign timestamp="1:15:19" %}

 - [BDK 0.30.0][] is a release of this library for building wallets and other Bitcoin-enabled applications.
-It includes several minor bug fixes and prepares for the anticipated upgrade to the version 1.0 of the library.
+It includes several minor bug fixes and prepares for the anticipated upgrade to the version 1.0 of the library. {% assign timestamp="1:15:49" %}

-- [LND 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation.
+- [LND 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation. {% assign timestamp="1:16:16" %}

 ## Notable code and documentation changes